vuejs-introduccion

 That inspiration led to the birth of Vue.js in 2014 🌄.
 Since then, it has gained enormous popularity due to its simplicity, flexibility, and performance.

-At first, Vue.js struggled to gain a high degree of adoption, mainly due to not having the backing of a large company behind it.
+At first, Vue.js struggled to achieve a high degree of adoption, mainly because it didn’t have the backing of a large company.

-Gradually, Vue.js has become one of the top frontend frameworks of the moment, on par with and as popular as the biggest ones like React or Angular.
+Progressively, Vue.js has become one of the top frontend frameworks of the moment, on par in popularity with the biggest ones like React or Angular.

-And since it is one of my favorite frameworks, … a course is coming up 😀
+And since it’s one of my favorite frameworks, … well, a course is coming 😀

-Vue.js has positioned itself as one of the most popular options for frontend development for several key reasons:
+Vue.js has positioned itself as one of the most popular choices for frontend development for several key reasons:

 For me, the main one is its reactivity system.
 That is, the way it updates the user interface when we make changes to the data.

-One of the reasons why Vue.js’s reactivity is so powerful is because it is based on the mutability of objects.
-This avoids many of the “peculiarities” of other frameworks (cough, cough … React… cough).
+One of the reasons why Vue.js’s reactivity is so powerful is because it is based on object mutability.
+This avoids many of the “peculiarities” of other frameworks (ahem, ahem … React… ahem).

-But there are more reasons for the popularity of Vue.js.
-Here we talk about some of them 👇.
+But there are more reasons for Vue.js’s popularity.
+Let’s talk about some of them 👇.

-Vue.js has a gentle learning curve, especially for developers who are already familiar with HTML, CSS, and JavaScript.
+Vue.js has a smooth learning curve, especially for developers already familiar with HTML, CSS, and JavaScript.

-Like almost all modern frameworks, Vue.js is component-based, allowing the application to be broken down into reusable and maintainable parts.
+Like almost all modern frameworks, Vue.js is component-based, allowing the application to be divided into reusable and maintainable parts.

 Finally, it uses a simple template system.
-It combines HTML with special directives, styles, and scripts, all in the same file.
+It combines HTML with special directives, styles, and scripts in the same file.

-Vue.js is a progressive framework, which means that you don’t need to adopt the entire Vue.js ecosystem at once.
+Vue.js is a progressive framework, meaning you don’t need to adopt the entire Vue.js ecosystem all at once.

-You can start with the basics and add more features as needed.
+You can start with the basics and add more functionality as needed.
 This way, you can integrate it into an existing project or use it to build a complete application from scratch.

 Vue.js is known for its high performance.
 It uses a virtual rendering system (Virtual DOM) similar to React’s, but with improvements in dependency management and reactivity.

-This results in a very fast and fluid user interface, even in complex applications or with many changes in the data.
+This results in a very fast and fluid user interface, even in complex applications, or with many data changes.

 Vue.js has an active community and a growing ecosystem.